InterviewsAudio PrintMultimediaTV

 Listen to this interview or download it at npr.
 They also have a few photos online that are worth checking out.

-You can find photos here and here and here are some saved from a page that sadly no longer seems to exist:
+You can find photos here and here are some saved from pages that sadly no longer seem to exist:

 NPR takes a closer look at Spock in their "In Character" series.
 The piece features sound bites from Leonard Nimoy, D.C.
 Fontana and Henry Jenkins, humanities professor at the Massachusetts Institute of Technology, who compares Spock to Hamlet: